-Comparison Test Reference Accumulation AUC(0- $\tau$ ), third injection (Week 29 - AUC(0-τ), first injection (Week 41) 5-17) C max , third injection C max , first injection $C{\tau}$ , third injection (Week 41) $C{\tau}$ , first injection (Week 17)
+Comparison Test Reference A 1 AUC(0- τ), the last injection (Week 29-41 in Cohort 1, or Week 33-41 in Cohort 2) AUC(0-τ), the first injection (Week 5-17 in Cohort 1) and the second injection (Week 9-17 in Cohort 2) Accumulation C {max} , last injection C {max} , first injection C{τ} , the injection (Week 41 for both cohorts) C τ , the first injection (in Cohort 1) or the second injection (in Cohort 2) (Week 17)

-The difference in pharmacokinetic parameters, $AUC{(0-\tau)}$ , $C{max}$ , and $C{\tau}$ , between the two different time points will be tested using paired t-test if the data or log transferred data appear to be normally distributed and using Wilcoxon signed rank test if the data or log transferred data are not normally distributed.
+The difference in pharmacokinetic parameters, $AUC{(0-\tau)}$, C{max} , and C{τ} , between the two different time points will be tested using paired t-test if the data or log transferred data appear to be normally distributed and using Wilcoxon signed rank test if the data or log transferred data are not normally distributed.

-Time to steady state will be assessed by comparing plasma concentration at Week 41 ( $C{\tau}$ following third injection) to previous $C{\tau}$ concentrations at Weeks 17 and 29.
-This may be accomplished by visual inspection of graphical data or by calculating the point estimate and confidence interval for the slope for $\log(C{\tau})$ by week for Weeks 17 through 41.
+Time to steady state will be assessed by comparing plasma concentration at Week 41 (C{τ} following the last injection) to previous C{τ} concentrations at Weeks 17 and 29 in Cohort 1, or previous C{τ} concentrations at Week 17, 25, and 33 in Cohort 2.
+This may be accomplished by visual inspection of graphical data or by calculating the point estimate and confidence interval for the slope for $\log(C{\tau})$ by injection visit and cohort.